-This portion of the Colorado Revised Statutes (CRS), reprinted with the permission of the Committee on Legal Services in accordance with CRS 2-5-118, is an unofficial publication of CRS.
+This portion of the Colorado Revised Statutes (CRS) is an unofficial publication of CRS.
 For questions involving legal interpretations or when litigation is involved, you should always refer to the official set of legal statutes.
 It is your responsibility to ensure that you have the most current edition of this document.

-Contents
+Table of Contents